| ICON

 contains the date and time of the recording, the data

-value, the status value and the event number.
+value, the status or alarm and the event number.

 The file is circular.
 You may specify the length of